koolreport/cloudexport/README.md

 ...
 </footer>
 ```
+if either header or footer tag exists, pdf options' displayHeaderFooter will be true.
 PDF options' headerTemplate and footerTemplate options take priority over view file's header and footer tags.
 With header and footer tags, if there's no font-size style, a default style "font-size:10x" is used.
 Header and footer tags supports place holders like {date}, {title}, etc and img tag with link-type src.
 For img tag pdf options' headerTemplate and footerTemplate only support base64-type src.

 #### margin